 A service level agreement is a contract between the service provider and the customer (business) which defines the standards of service deliverables that the provider has agreed with the customer.
 In relation to Customer Support, Service Level Agreements are the timeframes agreed with customers for responding to their queries.
 These queries are usually based on your business functions, for example, support, servicing and upgrades.
+Essentially, it is important to differentiate when to call out an issue as critical or high, identify the impacted parties (internal or external users), assess the level of impact when a ticket is created.
 The tickets are organized and prioritized based on business factors.
 The optimal prioritization method is different for each company and depends on several factors.
 Your organization may choose to stick to one SLA or multiple SLA or to change models when necessary based on business requirements.
 The focus of ticket prioritization should be to provide the most effective customer support for end users.
 Whether you are delivering services to other businesses or directly to customers, focus on problem solving, communication strategies, self-assessment, training of agents in order to improve and sustain customer satisfaction and business relationships.

 When it comes to customer satisfaction, quality of service delivery is the highest concern.
 Service level agreements help to set standards for better service delivery.